learn-co-curriculum/hs-cryptography-resources/README.md

 ### Public Key Cryptography

 Every time you push your code up to Github you are taking advantage of public key cryptography.
-Check out this video for an explanation on how this works: https://www.youtube.com/watch?v=3QnD2c4Xovk&feature=plcp
+Check out this video for an explanation on how that works: https://www.youtube.com/watch?v=3QnD2c4Xovk&feature=plcp

 ### Learn More About Cryptography